typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

   those operations is also possible to cancel.
 It includes, but is not limited to waiting on `Mvar.take`, `Mvar.put` and `Deferred.get`.

-  We should also note that `flatMap` chains are only cancellable only if the chain happens *after* an asynchronous boundary.
+  We should also note that `flatMap` chains are only cancelable only if the chain happens *after* an asynchronous boundary.
   After an asynchronous boundary, cancellation checks are performed on every N `flatMap`.